RobustSleepNet: Transfer learning for automated sleep staging at scale: Introduction

-In the following, we first present the general architecture and principles of RobustSleepNet as well as the 8 datasets used in this study.
+In the following section, we first present the general architecture and principles of RobustSleepNet and the height datasets used in this study.
 We evaluate our approach in various setups and compare our results to available literature results.
 Specifically, we evaluate the performance of our approach in the case of direct transfer to unseen data.
 We complete this evaluation with several experiments designed to evaluate the impact of some important experimental parameters.

 \newcolumntype{L}{>{ \arraybackslash}m{3cm}} \newcolumntype{X}{>{ \arraybackslash}m{4cm}}